jiechenmc/kubestack/README.md

 - Pi-hole
     - Pi-hole is a DNS and DHCP server.
 I use the `DNS` server to block social media when I have to study, and the `DHCP` server to assign IP to my virtual machines and `JetKVM`.
-- Prometheus
-- Grafana
+- Grafana Observability Stack
-- Loki
+    - Grafana, Prometheus, Loki, Alloy
 - And more...